skycoin/viscript/notes/skypeBits.md

-[7:05:21 AM] HaltingState: there are different types of stylign an rendering, such as horizontal scroll on current line, or only expanding to multiple lines for the selection
+[7:05:21 AM] HaltingState: there are different types of styling an rendering, such as horizontal scroll on current line, or only expanding to multiple lines for the selection
 [7:05:52 AM] HaltingState: and we should have a DOM or virtual DOM, which is virtual document object model, like react has and then have an object that renders the DOM and have the options in that object

 But doesnt matter for now